meet the Ribble Rivers Trust trustees

 Another resident of the Ribble Valley, Alan has intimate knowledge of the River Ribble from Clitheroe to Long Preston.
 This is partly due to his affinity with the countryside, but also due to his passion for fishing.
 In fact, this passion has taken him to an uncountable number of rivers and streams, from local becks to wild rivers.

-Alan’s professional career was as an accountant in practice and he retired as a senior partner from Beever and Struthers, Chartered Accountants and Business Advisors in 2012.
-He now works as a part-time consultant for the firm.
+Alan’s professional career was as an accountant in practice.
+In 2012 he retired as a senior partner from Beever and Struthers Chartered Accountants and Business Advisors.
+However, Alan still occasionally works as a part-time consultant for the firm.
 Alan’s experience and knowledge of financial management and accounting extend beyond business and he has extensive knowledge of charity accounts.
-In addition to being a trustee of RRT he is a trustee of two other charitable trusts.
-He was the part-time Bursar of Blackburn Cathedral for 25 years and was honoured with an MBE in recognition.
+In addition to being one of the Ribble Rivers Trust trustees he is a trustee of two other charitable trusts.
+Alan was also the part-time Bursar of Blackburn Cathedral for 25 years and was honoured with an MBE in recognition.